pilinu/okchakko-project/README.md

 # okchakko-project

+# philosophy considerations on endangered languages

+# general considerations

+## project name
+The name 'okchakko' comes from the endangered choctaw language and refers to a pale green or blue: there is no word for 'blue' or 'green' in the choctaw language but only 'okchamali', which refers to a vivid green or blue, and 'okchakko', which designates a pale green or blue.
+This emphasises that the taxonomies of colour in human languages are not identical, and reflects the cognitive diversity that characterises them.

+As William Poundstone (*Labyrinths of reason*, 1989) emphasizes: 'A jeweler examines an emerald.
+“Aha,” he says, “another green emerald.
+In all my years in this business, I must have seen thousands of emeralds, and every one has been green.”
+We think the jeweler reasonable to hypothesize that all emeralds are green.
+Next door is another jeweler having equally comprehensive experience with emeralds.
+He speaks only the Choctaw Indian language.
+Color distinctions are not as universal as might be thought.
+The Choctaw Indians made no distinction between green and blue—the same words applied to both.
+The Choctaws did make a linguistic distinction between okchamali, a vivid green or blue, and okchakko, a pale green or blue.
+The Choctaw-speaking jeweler says: All emeralds are okchamali.
+He maintains that all his years in the jewelry business confirm this hypothesis.'
+## priority pairs
+With regard to endangered languages, priority pairs are the most wanted translation pairs for a given endangered language, in keeping with the main language with which it is associated (on a diglossia relationship).
+To take an example: French-Corsican is the priority pair for Corsican language.
+In the same way, Italian-Gallurese is the priority pair for Gallurese language, etc. Now expanding on that idea, priority pairs are:

+- Corsican: (i) French-Corsican (ii) Italian-Corsican (iii) English-Corsican
+- Sardinian Gallurese: (i) Italian-Gallurese (ii) English-Gallurese
+- Sardinian Sassarese: (i) Italian- Sassarese (ii) English-Sassarese
+- Sardinian Logodurese: (i) Italian-Logodurese (ii) English-Logodurese
+- Sicilian: (i) Italian- Sicilian (ii) English-Sicilian
+- Manx: (i) English-Manx
+- Munegascu: (i) French-Munegascu (ii) Italian-Munegascu (iii) English-Munegascu

+## conditions for a given endangered language to be a candidate for this project
+What are the conditions for a given endangered language to be a candidate for this project?
+Ideally, one should have:
+- a dictionary: some specialized lexicons are useful too
+- a list of locutions and their translation: to be more accurate what is needed are noun locutions, adjective locutions, adverbial locutions, verbal locutions and their translations in other language.
+- a detailed grammar (in any language): ideally, the grammar should be very detailed, mentioning notably irregular verbs, noun plurals, etc. Subjonctive, conditional tenses must also be accurately described.
+- in addition, elision rules, euphony rules, should also be described.
+- most importantly: a description of the main variants of the language and their differences.
+This is needed to handle the ‘variant problem’ : as an effect of diversity, endangered languages are often polynomic in nature and come with variants.

+But the target concerns all languages and these conditions can be added incrementally

+# multilingual dictionary
+The dictionary is understood here in an extended sense.
+It includes:
+- common nouns, proper nouns, adjectives, verbs, adverbs, etc.
+- noun locutions, adjectival locutions, verbal locutions, adverbial locutions, etc.

+The multilingual dictionary will be the source for the bilingual and unilingual dictionaries.

+# bilingual dictionaries
+The bilingual dictionaries are understood here in an extended sense.
+They include:
+- common nouns, proper nouns, adjectives, verbs, adverbs, etc.
+- noun locutions, adjectival locutions, verbal locutions, adverbial locutions, etc.

+Bilingual dictionaries will be calculated automatically from the multilingual dictionary.

+# unilingual dictionaries
+The unilingual dictionaries are understood here in an extended sense.
+They include:
+- common nouns, proper nouns, adjectives, verbs, adverbs, etc.
+- noun locutions, adjectival locutions, verbal locutions, adverbial locutions, etc.

+Bilingual dictionaries will be calculated automatically from the multilingual dictionary.

 # multilingual-dictionary
 The aim of this project is to create a multilingual dictionary.
 The relevant languages are major languages and endangered languages.
 To begin with, we shall focus on the italian-gallurese, italian-sassarese, italian-logudorese, italian-campidanese, italian-sicilian pairs.